kalken/ezbootstrap/README.md

 # Why make this?

 There are many distributions, managing systems and platforms out there.
-Most of them are just fancy frameworks, that behind the scenes do their thing using terminal commands.
+Most of them are just high level frameworks, that behind the scenes do their thing using common terminal commands.
 I wanted to find a method of boostraping machines without the need for third party tools.
 It should be reliable, easy to use, and easy to extend to whatever the future requires.

 # Advantages